Military mail: U.S. Military Postal Service (MPS)

 Marines from 4th Marine Division established a post office to distribute airdropped mail during the Battle of Iwo Jima.

 There is a U.S. naval post office aboard nearly every U.S. Navy ship, each with its own postal officer and postmark bearing the ship's name.

 The MPS is required to adhere to United States Postal Service (USPS) rules, federal laws, and various international laws and agreements for movement of military mail into more than 85 countries.
 The individual military services (Army, Marine Corps, Navy, Air Force, Coast Guard) are each, themselves, responsible for the costs, manpower, and facilities of mail that travels through their own department.
 This is why the military services maintain command and control over all military postal assets, both in the United States and abroad.

 The MPS also supports mail delivery for U.S. diplomatic facilities overseas and to deployed personnel in combat zones worldwide.
 Most USPS extra services, such as certified mail, registered mail, delivery confirmation, insured mail, certificate of mailing, return receipt, restricted delivery and return receipt for merchandise are available to the MPS.
 Mail sent from one military post office (MPO) to another MPO can be sent for free as inner- or intra-theater delivery service (IDS) as long as it does not transit the United States.
 Military postage rates are equivalent to U.S. domestic postage rates because the services pay the second destination transportation (SDT) costs to, from, and between MPOs.
 The postage paid on mail to and from MPOs only covers the cost of transporting the mail within the U.S. All military mail between the U.S. and overseas locations is subject to customs inspection in the country of destination, and customs declarations must normally be attached to packages and larger mail pieces.

 MPOs operated or supported by the Army or Air Force use the city abbreviation APO (Army Post Office or Air Force Post Office), while Navy, Marine Corps, and Coast Guard use the city abbreviation FPO (Fleet Post Office).

 USPS added Diplomatic Post Office (DPO) as a valid overseas address effective January 18, 2009.
 The city abbreviation is DPO.
 As of March 2009 there are sixteen U.S. embassy locations known as DPOs.
 The other approximately ninety overseas U.S. embassy post offices fall under the management oversight of the services and so are known as either APOs or FPOs.

+The MPS is additionally responsible for postal services to some parts of the United States Antarctic Program, with an APO at USAP offices in Christchurch, NZ, at McMurdo Station, and at Amundsen-Scott South Pole Station.